Atheerr/udacity-fsnd-proj06/README.md

 ubuntu@ip-172-26-1-224:~$ sudo usermod -aG sudo grader
 ```
 #### Add SSH Key to Authorized Keys
+On my laptop, I generated a new SSH key using the ssh-keygen tool.
+The I added the new key to the ssh-agent before adding they public key to the grader's authorized_keys file.
 ```
 ubuntu@ip-172-26-1-224:~$ cd /home/grader
 ubuntu@ip-172-26-1-224:/home/grader$ sudo mkdir .ssh